braid-org/braidfs/README.md

 ## Configuration

-braidfs looks for a configuration file at `~/http/.braidfs/config`, or creates it if it doesn't exist.
+When started, `braidfs` looks for a configuration file at `~/http/.braidfs/config`, or creates it if it doesn't exist.
 You can set the following options:

 - `sync`: An object where the keys are URLs to sync, and the values are simply `true`
-- `cookies`: An object for setting domain-specific cookies for authentication
+- `cookies`: An object that maps domains to cookie values that will be sent with every HTTP request to that domain.
+For example, if you set `"example.com": "secret_pass"`, then all requests to example.com will include the header `Cookie: secret_pass`.
+This is useful for accessing protected resources that require authentication.
 - `port`: The port number for the internal daemon (default: 45678)

 Example `config`: